cterence/vuepress-homepage/docs/about/README.md

 I'm a tech person.
 I love tinkering on the systems I own and use everyday.
 My favorite tech topics are : hacking, infrastructure-as-code, containers, blockchain and open source software.

-My hobbies include : building mechanical keyboards, solving Rubik's cubes, digging into obscure music genres and practicing archery.
+My hobbies include : building mechanical keyboards, solving Rubik's cubes, practicing archery and digging into obscure music genres.

 Feel free to check out my [Sens Critique](https://www.senscritique.com/Diluvio) profile, we may like something in common.